cpoff/cpoff.github.com/_posts/2016-03-13-march-madness.md

 comments: True
 ---

 Ann and I are about to depart on our annual pilgrimage to Las Vegas for the opening of the NCAA Tournament.
+It's a big deal for us.

 <!--more-->

-We've been going on this trip for about 5-6 years.
+We've been going on this trip for about five to six years.
 Our friends Jen and Dave Cieslak always join us.
 Plus a few additional guests here and there.

 The trip agenda is almost always the same: Arrive just as the first games tip of Thursday morning, head to our home away from home [Ellis Island Casino](http://ellisislandcasino.com/), order a truckload of dollar beers and dollar hotdogs, place a few parlays, then sit back and collect winnings.